Excluded by Noindex Tag

 2. Use SEO plugins like Rankmath, Yoast, or others to edit the robots tag.

-3. Once you change the robots tag to ‘index’, submit the URL in Google search console for manual index requesting.
+3. Once you change the robots tag to ‘index’, submit the URL in the Google search console for manual index requesting.

 Fixing Excluded by noindex tag using Rankmath plugin